Frequently Asked Questions

 Can I apply to be a member of the Honors Program without competing in the Centralis Competition?

 Not at this time.
 Participation in the Honors Program by first semester freshmen is limited to Centralis Scholarship winners.
 If you do not receive a Centralis Scholarship but would still like to be part of the Honors Program you can apply to Honors at the end of your first year at CMU through the Honors Program Track II admission process.
-If admitted, Track II students begin taking Honors courses in fall 2017.
-Currently, there are no scholarships available for Track II students.
+If admitted, Track II students begin taking Honors courses in fall 2018.
+Currently, there are no merit scholarships available for Track II students.

 What requirements must I complete in order to graduate from the CMU Honors Program?